Summary:

 Rick Archer: Even though you might be one of the most sensitive people on the planet.
 But an empath is specifically refers to somebody who absorbs it like a sponge, like you just said.

 Anita Moorjani: It’s possible Jesus wasn’t.
-But it is possible that Mother Teresa was because she couldn’t rest.
-And again, I’m just, I’m not sure, but I’m just saying from what little I know, is that she possibly was because she couldn’t rest until every single person individual person was fed or taken care of because it bothered her.
-It was like she felt she was out there in the streets of Calcutta.
-And she was absorbing their pain and she couldn’t rest until each one’s pain was taken care of.
-And she believed because she was a Christian.
-She believed that each of these people could only be saved through Jesus Christ.
+But it is possible that Mother Teresa was, because she couldn’t rest.
+And again, I’m not sure, but I’m just saying from what little I know, is that she possibly was because she couldn’t rest until every single individual person was fed or taken care of, because it bothered her.
+It was like she was out there in the streets of Calcutta, and she was absorbing their pain, and she couldn’t rest until each one’s pain was taken care of.
+And because she was a Christian, she believed that each of these people could only be saved through Jesus Christ.
 She felt this need that she had to save every single one of them, and she couldn’t rest until she did that for each person.
-So she could possibly be an empath again, I’m just guessing, but I just felt that that nature of her needing to rescue.
+So she could possibly be an empath.
+Again, I’m just guessing, but I just felt that nature of her needing to rescue.
 Empaths are rescuers.
 They cannot bear to see a person suffering, because they absorb the energy of the person suffering.
-And then even if the person doesn’t ask for help, an empath will actually reach out and help the person, even when they don’t ask for it because they’re actually feeling the suffering of that person.
-It’s kind of a fine point because it’s, it’s really good to be sensitive to the suffering of others and try to alleviate it.
-But the distinction seems to be that, you know, on the one hand, a saint might alleviate it, but not at his own expense, whereas the empath, some something is drained or something is lost, or, you know, there’s some kind of vulnerability to them that takes a toll.
-Yes, if they don’t realize it correct, if they don’t, if they are an empath, and have not yet realized they are an empath, yes, it can take a toll.
+And then even if the person doesn’t ask for help, an empath will actually reach out and help the person, even when they don’t ask for it, because they’re actually feeling the suffering of that person.
+It’s kind of a fine point because it’s really good to be sensitive to the suffering of others and try to alleviate it.
+But the distinction seems to be that on the one hand, a saint might alleviate it, but not at his own expense, whereas for the empath, something is drained or something is lost, or there’s some kind of vulnerability to them that takes a toll.
+Yes, if they have not yet realized they are an empath, it can take a toll.

-Rick Archer: Okay, and if they have realized an empath, maybe we, maybe we’ve covered this some but maybe not completely, what can they do to still be an empath, since they have no choice in that, but to not have it take a toll on them.
+Rick Archer: Okay, and if they have realized they’re an empath, maybe we’ve covered this some but maybe not completely, what can they do?
+They’ll still be an empath, since they have no choice in that, but to not have it take a toll on them.

 Rick Archer: Yeah